Menu

 When parties go through divorce, if they are unable to agree on the value of the small business then there will be a trial and the judge will make a determination as to the value.
 Both parties would be wise to submit evidence regarding the value, and there are many ways that evidence can be presented to the judge.

 The evidence submitted usually takes the form of expert testimony, where a business valuation expert will testify that the value of the business, based on the factors identified below, is a particular number.
-The expert is usually a CPA or forensic business valuation expert.
-Sometimes other experts are utilized such as brokers, appraisers or auctioneers.
+The expert is usually a CPA or business valuation expert.
+There are particular experts with a designation of Accredited in Business Valuation (ABV), which are CPAs with an accreditation in this area.
+Sometimes, other experts are utilized such as brokers, appraisers or auctioneers.
 Litigants going through a divorce are wise to retain qualified experts at the outset of his or her case, with the assistance of qualified legal counsel.

 The factors that will be considered by the Massachusetts Probate & Family Court judge to determine a business’ value must include: